breadbored/GenesisH0/README.md

 To create geneses based on X11 algorithm you will also need to install the [xcoin-hash](https://github.com/lhartikk/xcoin-hash) module.
 For X13 you will need the [x13_hash](https://github.com/sherlockcoin/X13-PythonHash) module and for X15 the [x15_hash](https://github.com/minings/x15_hash) module.

+For convenience, SWIFFT (the 3rd place choice for SHA3 which is provably collision resistant), has been compiled for macOS to a shared library (dylib) to be used in the code.
+If you would like to build from source (if you need an `.so` for Linux/Unix, a `.dll` for Windows, or a `.dylib` compiled for macOS on X86_64 or ARM), [here is the C library](https://github.com/breadbored/libswifft) with some modifications by breadbored for use with this library.
+Those modifications include cross-platform compilation and wrapper functions that will return the value instead of modifying a param.
+LibSWIFFT is already configured to use `extern "C"` to expose the library to other languages, so just compile!

 ### Examples
 Create the original genesis hash found in Bitcoin